EdDataScienceEES/tutorial-RachelBrown03/tut_template (1).md

 # 1. Introduction
 {: #intro}

-The **Living Planet Index (LPI)** tracks the population trends of species around the world.
-By analyzing these trends, we can better understand biodiversity changes and potential threats to species survival.
+The **Living Planet Index (LPI)** is a global dataset that tracks the population trends of species worldwide.
+By analyzing these trends, scientists and conservationists can identify which species or regions face the most significant threats, helping to prioritize conservation efforts.
+Population trends are central in biodiversity studies as they provide insights into ecosystem health, reveal potential environmental stressors, and inform policy-making on biodiversity conservation.

 ## Prerequisites
 {: #Prerequisites}